karinazad/selecting_OOD_detector/docs/examples.rst

          }

 |
-You can save these best parameters and use them in the OODPipeline later:
+You can save these best parameters and use them in ``OODPipeline`` later:

 .. code:: py